10 best expense management software tools for HR and finance teams

 Expensify is an expense management platform built around automation, combining receipt capture, expense reports, employee reimbursements, and corporate card spend in a single app.
 Its SmartScan technology lets employees snap a photo of a receipt to extract and log details like merchant, date, and amount, reducing manual data entry and helping create reports faster.

-Expensify supports features like mileage tracking, next-day reimbursements, and real-time expense reporting, which makes it a fit for small and growing teams that want to move beyond spreadsheet-based processes while keeping workflows relatively simple.
+Expensify offers features like mileage tracking, next-day reimbursements, and real-time expense reporting, making it a fit for small and growing teams that want to move beyond spreadsheet-based processes while keeping workflows relatively simple.

 Key Features: